joakimTI/GROUP-5-PROJECT/README.md

 ## Data
 The Crash data shows information about each traffic crash on city streets within the City of Chicago limits and under the jurisdiction of Chicago Police Department (CPD).
-It can be found here https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if/about_data and contains 48 columns with over 880K rows.
+It can be found in [Crashes](https://data.cityofchicago.org/Transportation/Traffic-Crashes-Crashes/85ca-t3if/about_data) and contains 48 columns with over 880K rows.

 Vehicles dataset in https://data.cityofchicago.org/Transportation/Traffic-Crashes-Vehicles/68nd-jvt3/about_data contains information about vehicles (or units as they are identified in crash reports) involved in a traffic crash.
 “Vehicle” information includes motor vehicle and non-motor vehicle modes of transportation, such as bicycles and pedestrians.
 This dataset has 71 columns with over 1.8M rows.